 - eating more fiber

-- avoiding gluten or other foods
+- avoiding gluten and other known trigger foods

 - following a low FODMAP diet

-- trying stress management techniques
+- practicing stress management techniques

 - loose stools or diarrhea

 - cramping in the lower abdomen

 - blood in the stool

 Having regular bowel movements reduces the risk of developing diverticulosis and diverticulitis.
 Adopting a high fiber diet, exercising often, and staying hydrated can help promote regular bowel movements.